 - Have fun.
 Do the things that really light your fire.
 Having fun is good for your health.
 Make it a priority.
 Make sure to plan time to have fun with the people who treat you right and that you most enjoy being with.

-If you are doing one of these steps, then you are on the right track.
-If you aren't, that's alright.
-It's never too late to start.
+Start with just one of these steps today.
+You will begin to love and accept yourself more.
 Just imagine what it will be like when you practice all ten of these steps.

 Lianne Avila is a Marriage and Family Therapist.
 She has been helping others for 14 years and absolutely loves her work.
-If you need help in the San Mateo area, please call Lianne at (650) 892-0357.
+If you’re looking for help with your life in the San Mateo area, please call (650) 892-0357.